Featured-Paris-Climate-Agreement

 Given that we can’t agree on the climate models or the CO2 budget to keep temperatures rises to 2 °C, then we are naïve to think we will agree on a much tougher target in five years when, in all likelihood, the exponentially increasing atmospheric CO2 levels mean it will be too late,” the letter reads.

-The US, Paris and a few other countries are working with businesses and experts to reduce emissions, but the lack of immediacy in the agreement is a fault, especially as some countries see the matter of climate change as less pressing than other matters.
+The US, Paris and a few other countries have collaborated with businesses and experts to reduce emissions.
+However, the agreement’s lack of immediacy is problematic, especially as some countries view climate change as less pressing than other matters.

-World leaders from Barack Obama to Vladimir Putin say that climate change poses a serious danger, and although the new agreement is a positive sign for our environmental future, more urgency placed upon this issue would be appreciated greatly.
+World leaders from Barack Obama to Vladimir Putin say that climate change poses a serious danger, and although the new agreement is a positive sign for our environmental future, people must act with more urgency.

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.